-All of the points touched upon in the above paragraph work in reverse when you are the recipient of an e-mail from an unrecognised sender.
+All the points touched upon in the above paragraph work in reverse when you are the recipient of an e-mail from an unrecognized sender.
 If you do not check your spam/junk folders from time to time, you will not be aware of any potential beneficial opportunities that may await you and your business.
 In tandem with this, you may be wary to open any mail labelled as junk or spam for the very real fear that it may contain a threat in the form of a virus or Trojan horse etc.

 1. Send from your e-mail address

 Make sure to send your e-mails from an e-mail account and not from a newsletter or third-party software account.
-Newsletter and third-party software programmes have generated ‘from’ e-mails that get flagged by regular e-mail inboxes which know that the origins are from a mailing list.
+Newsletter and third-party software programmes have generated ‘from’ e-mails that get flagged by regular e-mail inboxes, which know that the origins are from a mailing list.
 Due to this, they can automatically end up in the spam/junk folder.